 url: "https://cloud-images.ubuntu.com/minimal/releases/jammy/release-20230615/ubuntu-22.04-minimal-cloudimg-amd64.img"

-Creating and using an image from container registry
+Create and use an image from the container registry

 curl -L https://cloud-images.ubuntu.com/minimal/releases/jammy/release-20230615/ubuntu-22.04-minimal-cloudimg-amd64.img -o ubuntu2204.img